 Plastic replaces cash.
-Main feature of this edition is the centralized ultimate banking unit.
+The main feature of this edition is the centralized ultimate banking unit.
 It’s a computer that does all the transactions for you.
 Players each have their “credit card” instead of cash and with a combination of the unit and property cards money changes hands.

-Some rules are slightly changed (no railroads, utilities and hotels – you get a fifth level of housing instead) and gameplay is much faster.
+Some rules are slightly changed (no railroads, utilities, and hotels – you get the fifth level of housing instead) and the gameplay is much faster.

 The main negative of this edition is that it takes away the trading and bargaining aspect of the game (as all transactions must be “official” and made by the central unit), thus the game is much more chance affected.
 Not all things digitalized are positive only, I, guess.